yinkakun/gatsby-starter-glass/content/posts/dfinity-coding.md

 ---
-title: Start Coding on the Internet Computer
+title: Start Coding for Dfinity
 date: 2021-12-28 18:38
 tags:
   - Dfinity
-  - ICP
   - motoko
 description: |-
   YOU ARE WELCOME TO START CODING ON THE INTERNET COMPUTER.